michaeldouglas/michaeldouglas/README.md

   & Machine Learning
 - 👯 I’m looking to collaborate on JavaScript, PHP, Java & Python
 - 🤔 I’m looking for help with Python
-- 💬 Ask me about PHP, JavaScript
+- 💬 Ask me about PHP, JavaScript, Python and others
 - 📫 How to reach me: michaeldouglas010790@gmail.com

 <center>